mscook/CV/CV.rst

 About
 -----

 I am a data analyst focused on large biological datasets.
-I am employed as a Software Engineer & Linux System Administrator.
-I am also a Teaching Fellow.
+I am employed as a Software Engineer and Linux Systems Administrator.
+I am also a Teaching Fellow (lecturer).

 DOB: 07/07/1983